Main Street, Waterville. All jammed with passengers for the fairgrounds,

 Street Railway.
 O. R. Cummings collection from NEERHS Library

-The Portland Railroad system in 1903 had more than 500 employees, owned 217 passenger cars, and carried 13 million passengers in a single year between July 1, 1903, through June 30, 1904.
+The Portland Railroad system in 1903 had more than 500 employees, owned 217 passenger cars, and carried 13 million passengers between July 1, 1903, and June 30, 1904.

-Each of these open trolley cars, "Breezers", could carry 75 passengers.
+Each open trolley car, "Breezers", carried 60-75 passengers.
+PWM

-Each of these open trolley cars, "Breezers", could carry 75 passengers.
-How
+Each of these open trolley cars, "Breezers", could carry 75

-many trolleys are lined up here in total?
+passengers.
+How many trolleys are lined up here in total?
 Amazing.
-The casino mentioned is

-located where the photographer taking this image would be standing.
-See the
+this image would be standing.
+See the postcard below.
+PWM

 The casino at Riverton Park in Portland, Maine.
-Riverton Park was located
+Riverton Park was

 Monument Square in downtown Portland, Maine.
-PWM postcard
+PWM

 The "Camilla" of the Portland & Brunswick Street Railway at the front of the

 Casco Castle Park at South Freeport during the winter of 1903-04.
-From:
+From

-1896-1937 by O. R. Cummings dated 1966.
+1896-1937 by O. R. Cummings,1966.

 The Berwick, Eliot & Dover Street Railway would become part of the